navipartner/docs/content/en/docs/ecommerce/vouchers/how-to/use_voucher/index.md

 4. Click **Select** in the **NaviConnect** tab, and then **View XML**.
    You are presented with an XML document that represents the voucher.
 You can see the external order number in the *<sales_order_lines>* element

+### Apply the voucher on your web order

+Once you've received a voucher, you can [apply the discount it provides]({{< ref "../apply_voucher/index.md" >}}) on your next purchase from the web store, or even get an item for free if it costs less than the amount the voucher provides.